 4. Convertible Note – It is an investment without establishing an explicit valuation or ownership of the company in which they are investing.

-As your company matures, you may need to get your company valuated.
+As your company matures, you may need to get your company evaluated.
 There are certain rules about this.

-• Have you just commenced business and wondering what your Price Per Share value is?
-(Fair Market Value) If you don’t have a 409A valuation yet, you can use Par Value as determined by “Directors Resolution” FMV (Fair Market Value) and correct values at a later date.
+• Have you just commenced business and wondered what your Price Per Share value is?
+(Fair Market Value) If you don’t have a 409A valuation yet, you can use the Par Value determined by “Directors Resolution” as FMV (Fair Market Value) and correct the values at a later date.
 Take a close look at the Articles of Association or Articles of Incorporation.

 • 409a Valuation – Is needed if you have commenced business.